JulianEhiem/background-color-changer/README.md

 In additional to the foundational HTML, CSS and JS in this project, I also made use of a simple AJAX request to a local folder.

 ## Links
-- This porject was inspired by https://jsbeginners.com/change-background-color-project/
+- This project was inspired by https://jsbeginners.com/change-background-color-project/
 - Repository:https://github.com/JulianEhiem/background-color-changer/

 ## License